Our values

 Following the Torah's prohibition on interest, TEKVA never charges interest on any support.
 Funding is an investment in the person's success, not a debt that compounds their hardship.

-Every person is created in the image of God, with inherent dignity, capability, and worth.
+Every person is created in the image of G-d, with inherent dignity, capability, and worth.
 Our service design starts from this premise.
 We never build systems that diminish, patronise, or control.

 Repairing the world isn't abstract philosophy.
 It's operational practice.
 Every participant stabilised, every person who contributes back to help the next: this is tikkun olam in action.